hapax/hapax.github.io/assets/visual-qft.md

 toy, we decided to find a basis that matched it.
 Using polygons suggested a base of regular polygons, and either by direct computation, or group theory, we saw this choice worked.
+The QFT was simply the active change to this basis.

 ##### References